spinnylights/vulkan-notes/vulkan_notes.md

 I advise sticking to one initialization per line to avoid this sort of confusion.

+#### Scope

+A variable's scope depends on where it is declared.
+If it is declared at the top level (i.e. outside of any function definition), it has global scope, and is available anywhere in the shader.
+However, its scope can be restricted if it is declared within a function definition, a loop body, a conditional expression, etc. We will describe these rules as we discuss the applicable concepts.

 ```

 This defines a struct `my_struct` _and_ declares a `my_struct`